 The students have created a variety of pages for their final website, but they have not created the site home page.
 In this exercise, they will create one last page and save it as the site home page.
-They will learn what such pages can be named.
+They will learn that home pages can have various names, but are rarely named "home."

-You may also want to lead the students through the process of performing some final checks on the pages in the site, including code validation, spell checking, and site-wide link checking.
+You may also want to lead the students through the process of performing some final checks on the pages in the site, including code validation, spellchecking and site-wide link checking.